apache/spark/docs/sql-ref-ansi-compliance.md

 SELECT CAST(2147483648L AS INT);
 java.lang.ArithmeticException: Casting 2147483648 to int causes overflow

+SELECT CAST(DATE'2020-01-01' AS INT) org.apache.spark.sql.AnalysisException: cannot resolve 'CAST(DATE '2020-01-01' AS INT)' due to data type mismatch: cannot cast date to int.
+To convert values from date to int, you can use function UNIX_DATE instead.

 -- `spark.sql.ansi.enabled=false` (This is a default behaviour) SELECT CAST('a' AS INT);
 +--------------+